Because everybody loves a good list. And this list tastes really good.

 Summer sausage— Salty, non-perishable (for a while), and high in protein.
 Eat it cold or toss it into your dinner.

 Electrolytes— You'll be workin' hard and sweatin' hard, so it's important to replenish your electrolyte stores!
 I personally love the Liquid I.V. brand.

 Nuts— You know the deal, protein and good fats.

 Dried fruit— Yum!

-Trail food from angelic hermit people- This is rare, but holy moly when it happens it is GLORIOUS!
-Every so often, trails have beautiful people who sell you food from the real world.
+Trail food from angelic humans—This is rare, but holy moly when it happens it is GLORIOUS!
+Every so often, trails have beautiful people who give or sell you food from the real world.
 The West Coast Trail in B.C. has both a burger hut and a crab hut.
 You better pay that $30 for fresh crab…

-Candy- Snickers bars are a must.
-I also really like peanut M&M’s and skittles.
+Candy— Snickers bars are a must.
+I also really like peanut M&M’s and Swedish Fish.

 This isn’t a complete list of everything you’ll need while on the trail, but it’s a good place to start!
 Important things to look for when choosing your foods are how calorie dense they are and what maco nutrients they will provide.
 Don’t skimp on the protein, carbs and fats!
 Do I sound like a cross-fitter?…